 The course is restricted to successful applicants (see information below).For registration please send an email to our supporting staff .
 Master students from Passau must also register by email, turning in their name and major.

 Venue: University of Passau, Germany

->

-> Requirements: PhD-students and advanced scholars are invited to present their research.
-While studies from the field and the laboratory are most welcome, we also accept research on survey work and applied theory.
+Requirements: PhD-students and advanced scholars are invited to present their research.
+Experimental studies from the field and the laboratory are most welcome.
+We also accept research on survey work.

->

-> Applications will be evaluated on the basis of the academic background, motivation and, if submitted, the quality of research.
+Applications will be evaluated on the basis of the academic background, motivation and, if submitted, the quality of research.